 The code styles are defined at the project level and at the global level.

 is predefined and is marked in bold font.
 The Project style scheme applies to the current project only.

+The default scheme cannot be changed!
+When any modifications are made, PyCharm automatically creates a copy of the default scheme.
 If you want to use a different project level scheme, choose the desired scheme and copy its settings to project.